dani4571/elasticsearch/README.md

+# A Salt formula for installing MySQL with basic tuning

 This formula installs mysql and generates a mysql root user password in addition to some very basic tuning based on the total system memory available.